kirandeshmukh6421/driver-distraction-detection/README.md

 models/: Directory for storing model weights files.

+videos/: Collection of videos to test inference of the model.

+images/: Collection of images to test inference of the model

 alert.mp3: Alert sound file played when a distraction is detected.

 requirements.txt: List of required Python packages for easy installation.